Cosmetic products

 The other information must normally appear on both the container and the packaging.
 However, if it is not possible for the batch code to appear on the container, it can appear on the packaging only.
 Similarly, where there are practical constraints, the conditions for use may appear on a leaflet, label, tag, tape or card enclosed with or attached to the product, again with an indication referring the consumer to it.

 The manufacturer of cosmetic products must comply with good manufacturing practice.
-Compliance with good manufacturing practice can be presumed where the manufacture is in accordance with the relevant designatedstandards*.
+Compliance with good manufacturing practice can be presumed where the manufacture is in accordance with the relevant harmonised standards, the references of which have been published in the Official Journal of the European Union.

-In order to demonstrate that a cosmetic product is safe, the UK responsible person must ensure that the cosmetic product has undergone a safety assessment and that a cosmetic product safety report is produced.
-This safety assessment must be carried out by a person in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline.
+In order to demonstrate that a cosmetic product is safe the responsible person must ensure that the cosmetic product has undergone a safety assessment and that a cosmetic product safety report is produced.
+This safety assessment must be carried out by a person in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, or a course recognised as equivalent by a member state.

 Where a cosmetic product is supplied or manufactured in the UK, the responsible person is required to keep certain product information at the registered office address or the address detailed on the product.
-This information must be easy for the nominated authorities (generally the responsible person's local trading standards service) to access and can be requested in the case of medical emergency.
+This information must be easily accessible to the nominated authorities, generally the responsible person's local trading standards service, and can be requested in the case of medical emergency.
 The information must be in English or another language easily understood by the nominated authority.

-The product information file (PIF) must include all of the following:
+The product information must include all of the following:

 • the qualitative and quantitative composition of the product.
 For perfume or perfume compositions in the product, you are only required to keep the name, code number and supplier identity.
 Qualitative information for all composites, and the quantitative information in relation to dangerous substances, must also be made easily available to the general public